VAMK-Robotics/robprojector/README.md

 2. Verifies that the controller is reachable.
 3. Starts the robot monitor in a background thread.
 4. Starts the Flask web server.
+5. Opens the Home page (`http://localhost:5000/home`) in the default browser.

 The terminal prints the current lists of robtargets and wobjdata every time the lists change.
-The web visualiser is available at:
+The web pages are available at:

 ```
+http://localhost:5000/home       (Home – path control, module/routine)
 http://localhost:5000/           (2-D projection canvas)
 http://localhost:5000/settings   (image adjustment controls)
 https://localhost:5443/xr        (3-D XR visualiser – Meta Quest 3)